-This book is written for the first security hire in an organization; either an individual moving into this role from within the organization or hired into the role.
-More and more organizations are realizing that Information Security requires a dedicated team with leadership distinct from Information Technology, and often the people who are placed into those positions have no idea where to start or how to prioritize.
+This book is written for the first security hire in an organization, either an individual moving into this role from within the organization or hired into the role.
+More and more, organizations are realizing that information security requires a dedicated team with leadership distinct from information technology, and often the people who are placed into those positions have no idea where to start or how to prioritize.

 There are many issues competing for their attention, standards that say do this or do that, laws, regulations, customer demands, and no guidance on what is actually effective.
-The book offers guidance on approaches that work for how you prioritize and build a comprehensive information security program that protects your organization.
+This book offers guidance on approaches that work for how you prioritize and build a comprehensive information security program that protects your organization.